 Individual human lives are contextual and longitudinal, as are the change processes that alter these life trajectories.
 From a process-based point of view, practitioners need coherent and broadly applicable models of change processes that are relevant for the individual in context, that provide increased treatment utility and intervention guidance, and that simplify human complexity.
 The most popular methodological and analytic tools in use in intervention science are not fully adequate to that task, even when they are turned in the direction of change processes.

 There have been notable attempts to develop a flexible approach to translate general principles to individual applications.
-Persons’ (2008) case-formulation approach to CBT has received considerable attention..
+Persons’ (2008) case-formulation approach to CBT has received considerable attention.
 Because many patients’ presenting problems are not successfully resolved by the simple application of a single CBT protocol to a single disorder, Persons argues that individual differences must be emphasized in assessment, case formulation, and treatment planning, particularly when treating difficult presenting problems (e.g., multiple diagnoses, diagnoses for which no empirically supported treatment is available).
 Thus, a core responsibility of the therapist is to translate a nomothetic theory (e.g., Beck’s cognitive theory of depression) into an idiographic application that enables an individual patient to benefit from psychotherapy (Persons, 2008).
 There have been attempts to evaluate this approach empirically (e.g., Persons, Beckner, & Tomkins, 2013), but further progress requires methods of addressing the next issue we will discuss (cf., Fisher, Medaglia, & Jeronimus, 2018).

 The Domination of the Collective: The Example of Mediation and Moderation